Houston Alternative Art: 2000s

 Bert L. Long, Jr., created Field of Vision, a series of eyes resting on pedestals fashioned out of concrete and installed in a parklike setting in the Fifth Ward; each was dyed a different color to reflect the diversity of the neighborhood.

-After it was vandalized, it was relocated in 2008 to a site on the Project Row Houses campus next to the El Dorado Ballroom.
+After it was vandalized, it was relocated in 2008 to a site on the Project Row Houses campus next to the Eldorado Ballroom.